 Where are VESDA systems being installed?

-Until recently VESDAs were mostly used in data centres where huge computer servers at risk of overheating need to be constantly monitored.
-But the advantages of such a system have not gone unnoticed elsewhere and VESDAs are now making the leap into the mainstream, with many top London developers snapping them up.
+Until recently, VESDAs were mostly used in data centres where huge computer servers at a risk of overheating need to be constantly monitored.
+But the advantages of such a system have not gone unnoticed elsewhere and VESDAs are now making the leap into the mainstream, with many top London developers snapping them up for use in their properties.

-What are the benefits of VESDA over our current detectors?
+What are the benefits of a VESDA fire alarm system over our current detectors?

 The key benefit of aspirating smoke detectors is that they can detect smoke before it is visible to the human eye.
 Standard point detectors generally do not detect smoke until it is visible, meaning that a fire can be well underway before any action is taken.